binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

     service rpcbind start
     mount -t nfs <target host>:/ /mnt

-All going well for the attacker, they will now have your VPS's `/` directory mounted to their /mnt directory.
-If you haven't setup NFS properly, they'll have full access to your entire file system.
+All going well for the attacker, they will now have your VPS's `/` directory mounted to their `/mnt` directory.
+If you have not setup NFS properly, they will have full access to your entire file system.

 #### SSH